SOAR (spaceplane)

-SOAR was a partially reusable air-launched spaceplane launch system concept designed to launch small satellites on a suborbital or orbital trajectory.
+SOAR (Sub-Orbital Re-Usable Aircraft) was a planned partially reusable air-launched spaceplane launch system concept which would launch small satellites on a suborbital or orbital trajectory.
 The vehicle, derived from the Hermes spacecraft developed by the European Space Agency, was planned to be built, launched, and operated by Swiss Space Systems.
 The spaceplane was planned to launch from an Airbus A300 aircraft named S3 Zero Gravity Airliner.
-Once at altitude, the spaceplane was planned to separate from the aircraft and ignite an NK-39 engine developed by the Russian Federal Space Agency.
-After fuel depletion at about 80 kilometers altitude, the plane was planned to release its payload before gliding back and landing on Earth.
+Once at altitude, the spaceplane would have separated from the aircraft and ignited an NK-39 engine developed by the Russian Federal Space Agency.
+After fuel depletion at about 80 kilometers altitude, the plane would release its payload before gliding back and landing on Earth.

 The launch vehicle was planned to also have low Earth orbit capability when launched in conjunction with an expendable upper stage.
-Swiss Space Systems has contracted the Russian firm RKK Energia to develop the upper stage.
+Swiss Space Systems contracted the Russian firm RKK Energia to develop the upper stage.
 With an upper stage, the spacecraft was planned to be able to launch a 250-kilogram payload into orbit.

-Swiss Space Systems claimed that the spaceplane could cost about one fourth than current suborbital launch costs.
-The spaceplane was notionally targeted to have its first test launch by 2017.
-However, following financial trouble, the company was declared bankrupt in a Swiss civil court, ending its operations.
+Swiss Space Systems claimed that the spaceplane could cost about one fourth as much as current suborbital launch costs.
+The spaceplane was targeted to have its first test launch by 2017.
+Following financial trouble, the company was declared bankrupt in a Swiss civil court, ending its operations.

 Development

 Swiss Space Systems announced in 2015 that the airplane was planned to begin test flights in 2016.
-Additionally, by Spring 2016 the company plans to begin drop testing of the spaceplane, which would include dropping a scaled-down boilerplate spacecraft which would autonomously land in an airport.
-As of September 2014, test firings of the engine were expected to begin in late 2015.
+By early 2016 the company planned to begin drop testing of the spaceplane, which would include dropping a scaled-down boilerplate spacecraft which would autonomously land on a runway.
+In September 2014, test firings of the engine were expected to begin in late 2015.

-The company also partnered with Bauman Moscow State Technical University in 2013.
+The company partnered with Bauman Moscow State Technical University in 2013.
 According to Explore Deep Space, this partnership was planned to "enable the exchange of academicals between Russia and Switzerland".